 What I mean by that is –- if you draft a rookie wide receiver later in your draft, like say Rounds 11 or 12, you could get a boom-or-bust player at a low cost.
-But if you are looking at a first-year player that’s expected to be the featured tailback on his new offense, then it’s going to cost you an early round pick most likely.
-That’s certainly high risk, and it rises the higher you select him.
+But if you are looking at a first-year player that’s expected to be the featured tailback on his new offence, then it’s going to cost you an early round pick most likely.
+That’s certainly a high risk, and it rises the higher you select him.

 Looking back over the past 17 NFL seasons, we can see which rookies were the top players entering Fantasy Football drafts, as well as their final rank at the end of the season.
 The question we’re going to answer is:

 Top Fantasy Rookies Since 2000

 I went back over the past 17 seasons and looked at the Average Draft Position in each year on MyFantasyLeague.com, and then I compared the stats to the Fantasy points scored by position per year over at FootballGuys.com for each year since 2000.
 These rankings and APD are for standard non-PPR Fantasy Football leagues only.